 Con: Showing a Potentially Cluttered House

-Con: Disrupting the Senior’s Schedule for Showings
+Con: Disrupting Your Schedule for Showings

 Because many potential buyers work during the daytime, it isn’t uncommon for them to want to visit homes in the early morning and late evening hours.
 These can be inconvenient times for seniors.

 One tip if you do want to sell your home before you move, is to consider choosing a senior-friendly realtor.
 They can help guide you through the process and provide valuable tips for selling your home quickly and for the maximum amount of money.
+Read more about the advantage of selling your home to pay for senior living.

 The Pros and Cons of Selling After You Move